th-wilde/veracrypt-w10-patcher/README.md

 1. The Setup copies the new Win10 OS (parallel to the running one) on the System drive.
-2. The Setup generates a “SaveOS” (from the WinRE-Image of the new Win10 OS) that will swap the old Win10 against the new Win10.
-The setup restarts into this “SaveOS” by changing the Windows-Bootloader configuration (not the Bootloader itself).
+2. The Setup generates a “SaveOS” (from the WinRE image of the new Win10 OS) that will swap the old Win10 against the new Win10.
+The setup restarts into this “SaveOS” by changing the Windows bootloader *configuration* (not the bootloader itself).
 3. After OS swapping, the “SaveOS” starts the new Win10.
 This will do initialization, such as detecting hardware, installing drivers and transferring stuff (driver, settings, etc.) from the old OS.
 4. After initialization, the new Win10 OS restarts, does some final work and goes on to the login screen or desktop.

-The problem is Step 2 and 3.
+The problem is Steps 2 and 3.
 The “SaveOS” (Step 2) doesn’t contain the needed VeraCrypt driver to access the encrypted partition/drive.
 Also, the new Win10 OS on its first start (Step 3) misses the VeraCrypt driver.
 Both will cause a rollback of the upgrade.
 The system will be stuck at its outdated version forever.

 ## What does the script do?